sage-ali/vivace/README.md

 6. Deploy the service.

+## Testing the Integration on Telex.im

+1. **Add the Integration:**
+    - Go to the Telex.im App page.
+    - Add a new integration using the integration JSON found at the `/integration_setting` endpoint of your deployed service.

+2. **Configure the Integration:**
+    - In the integration settings, add the URL to the knowledge base.
+The URL can be a webpage or a link to download a PDF.

+3. **Send a Query:**
+    - Send a query to the channel where you have configured the integration.
+    - The integration will process the query and provide a response using Retrieval-Augmented Generation (RAG).

+### Example

+- Add `https://docs.telex.im/docs/intro, https://docs.telex.im/docs/Integrations/intro` to the knowledge base url settings.
+- Go to test channel and ask `What is telex and what are telex integrations?`

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.